I’m currently spending time at Google Brain Robotics

 working at the intersection of robotic perception and manipulation.
 My research centers around Deep

-Learning and its applications to Computer Vision and Robotics.
-In particular, I am interested in
+Learning and its applications to Robotics and Computer Vision.
+In particular, I'm interested in creating

-developing algorithms that can allow machines to intelligently interact with the physical world and
+machines that can intelligently interact with the physical world and improve through self-supervision.

 Last summer, I interned at Nimble AI

 a real-time, generative grasping algorithm for suction and parallel-jaw grasping.
 Before that, I was a visiting researcher